Urban Meyer had seen the growing pains of installing an offense at a new program when taking over at Utah, Bowling Green and Florida.

 The conclusion of Wednesday evening’s practice marked the culmination of the first week of spring practice and Meyer noted that the defensive side of the ball had been performing better than its counterparts.

 “Defense has won the first two winner-loser days and you’d expect that,” Meyer said.
 “They better win this early.
 The good thing about the scrimmage if you were watching close, they battled back and got it really close at the end.
-They started just awful, but they came back and battled and got the score really close at the end.”
+They came back – they started just awful, but they came back and battled and got the score really close at the end.”

 Meyer has noticed a lack of playmaking ability on the offensive side of the ball since the moment he arrived in Columbus and he mentioned that problem “hasn’t disappeared.”